 The Fire in My Memory (2023)

-Focus: Collective trauma and the moral architecture of infrastructure
+Focus: Collective trauma and the moral architecture of infrastructural development

 Summary:

-The Fire in My Memory is a lyrical essay that revisits the 2005 Sosoliso plane crash—one of Nigeria’s most haunting public tragedies—through the lens of personal and collective memory.
-Part memoir, part moral inquiry, it meditates on how infrastructural failure across an airline, an emergency response system, and a governance structure becomes a site of collective spiritual injury.
+In The Fire in My Memory, I revisit the 2005 Sosoliso plane crash—one of Nigeria’s most haunting public tragedies—through the lens of personal and collective memory.
+It meditates on how infrastructural failure across an airline, an emergency response system, and a governance structure becomes a site of collective injury; private wounds, civic condition.

 Read more: https://iselemagazine.com/2023/12/12/the-fire-in-my-memory-immaculata-abba/